Kel-nana/To-Do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07) on an amazing design.
+I would like to thank Microverse documentation and my coding partner

-The design is [MIT] licensed(https://creativecommons.org/licenses/by-nc/4.0/) by Behance and Cindy Shin.

 <p align="right">